EmotionlessDev/tyf/README.md

 - **Share original content** or give credit where it's due. ✍️
 - **Stay positive** and supportive in your interactions. 🌈

-Together, we create a safe, engaging space for academic growth! 🌟
+Together, we create a safe, engaging space for academic growth! 🌟️

 ---

-## 🔧 Future Features

-* Enhanced profile customization options 🎨
-* Advanced search filters to find content by subject or type 🔍
-* Group project forums and team-building tools 🛠️

----
+## ⚙️ Developed using technologies:

+- Python 3.12
+- Django 5.1.2
+- PostgreSQL
+- MyPy
+- Flake8
+- Nginx
+- Docker

 ### 🌟 Join the Journey